Watches come in a wide range of different types of watch clasps. From buckles to velcro, deployment clasps, and more.

 Déployant in French means to unfold or to extend.

-It’s an expandable metal clasp fastens your watch to your wrist.
+It’s an expandable metal clasp that fastens your watch to your wrist.
 This type of clasp can be found on metal straps as well as leather straps.

 The deployant clasp is great for extending the life of your leather straps.
 As you don’t need to bend your straps into place each time you put on and take off your watch.